First time reading? Start at the beginning here.

 He asked her to get the rice out of the pantry, and they prepared dinner, working together in the small, peaceful kitchen.
 For the first time in a long while, Dave felt perfectly content.

 And…that’s it.
 The end of Fight Crime!
 (A Love Story).
 A big thank you to everyone for reading.
 I updated this serial every week for over a year, and there are over 80,000 words of it.
 A big accomplishment, but there’d be no point if you all didn’t come back week after week to read it! ❤

-If you haven’t already checked out my ebook series set after Dave and Val have retired are happily married, find the first book, Hero Status, at your preferred online retailer here.
+If you haven’t already checked out my ebook series set after Dave and Val are retired and happily married (but still getting into trouble), find the first book, Hero Status, at your preferred online retailer here.

 And thanks for reading!